maldoinc/wireup/docs/pages/integrations/fastapi/index.md

     ---

-    Use dependencies in middleware and route handler decorators where they are normally unavailable in FastAPI.
+    Retrieve dependencies in middleware and route handler decorators where they are normally unavailable in FastAPI.

     [:octicons-arrow-right-24: Learn more](direct_container_access.md#middleware-mode-middleware_modetrue)